AustenHsiao/AustenHsiao/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
 Welcome to my GitHub page.
-My name is Austen Hsiao, I am currently working at a software security company in a data-focused role.
+My name is Austen Hsiao, I am currently working at a software security company in a data-centric role.
 I graduated from Portland State University in December 2021 where my academic focus was on ML/AI.

 Pronouns | He, Him, His\
 Email    | AustenHsiao at gmail.com\